vu-rdm-tech/site_copy/getting-started/icommands.md

 Native iRODS iCommands packages are available for CentOS and Ubuntu.

-Windows 10 users can run the iCommands in [the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about).
+Windows 10/11 users can run the iCommands in [the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about), we recommend WSL 2.
-MacOS users can run the commands inside a Linux VM.
+There is no officially supported icommands installation for Mac OSX.
+You could try https://learning.cyverse.org/ds/icommands/#icommands-installation-for-mac-os-x or install the icommands inside a Linux VM.

 ### Installing iCommands on CentOS

 iRODS currently supports CentOS 7.
-As of July 2021, CentOS 8 is not supported yet.

-Use these commands to install the iCommands package on CentOS 7:
+Use these commands to install the iCommands package on CentOS 7, the preferred version for Yoda 1.8 is 4.2.9:

 ```
 sudo yum -y install wget epel-release yum-plugin-versionlock